elm-messenger/messenger-docs/docs/event/tick.md

 ![](/img/event1.jpg)

-When the time interval is set to `AnimationFrame` mode, the updates-render cycle synchronizes with the browser's rendering frame, which also means the `Tick` events are triggered as soon as the previous updates-render period is complete.
+When the time interval is set to `AnimationFrame` mode, The frequency is determined by both the duration of each updates-render cycle and the refresh rate of the device.
+In other words, the configured interval matches the minimum frame time of the device, allowing rendering to occur as frequently as possible.

 ![](/img/event2.jpg)